Addressing Longstanding Challenges in Cognitive Science with Language Models: Glossary

-We acknowledge funding from the German Science Foundation to Dirk U. Wulff (546419617) and from the Swiss National Science Foundation to Rui Mata (204700).
-We thank Samuel Aeschbach, Anna Thoma, Taisiia Tikhomirova, and Valentin Kriegmair for helpful comments and Laura Wiles for editing the manuscript.
+We acknowledge funding from the German Research Foundation to Dirk U. Wulff (546419617) and through grant HE 2768/11-1, and from the Swiss National Science Foundation to Rui Mata (204700).
+We thank Samuel Aeschbach, Anna Thoma, Taisiia Tikhomirova, Valentin Kriegmair, and Loreen Tisdall for helpful comments and Laura Wiles for editing the manuscript.